TeamNewPipe/documentation/docs/index.md

 <img width=150 src="https://raw.githubusercontent.com/TeamNewPipe/NewPipe/dev/assets/new_pipe_icon_5.png"/>

-This site is/should be a beginner friendly tutorial and documentation for people who want to use, or write services for the [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor).
+This site is/should be a beginner friendly tutorial and documentation for people who want to use, or write services for the [NewPipe Extractor](https://github.com/TeamNewPipe/NewPipeExtractor) however it does also contain several notes about how to maintain NewPipe.
 It is an addition to our auto generated [jdoc documentation](https://teamnewpipe.github.io/NewPipeExtractor/javadoc/).

 Please be aware that it is also in an early state, so help and [feedback](https://github.com/TeamNewPipe/documentation/issues) is always welcome :D